Restrictions

 compression.type |

 | Set the final compression type for the Topic.
-This configuration supports ('gzip', 'snappy', 'lz4', 'zstd').
-Besides these options, 'uncompressed' is supported, which means no compression.
-The 'producer' value indicates retaining the producer's configured compression type. |
+This configuration supports ('gzip', 'snappy', 'lz4', 'zstd'); in addition to these options, it also supports 'uncompressed', meaning no compression is applied.
+The 'producer' configuration value refers to retaining the compression type set by the producer. |

 cleanup.policy Message cleanup policy |